openid/eKYC-IDA/openid-connect-4-ida-attachments.md

 `access_token`: Optional.
 Access token as type `string` enabling retrieval of the attachment from the given `url`.
 The attachment shall be requested using the OAuth 2.0 Bearer Token Usage [@!RFC6750] protocol and the OP shall support this method, unless another token type or method has been negotiated with the client.
 Use of other token types is outside the scope of this document.
 If the `access_token` element is not available, RPs shall use the access token issued by the OP in the token response and when requesting the attachment the RP shall use the same method as when accessing the UserInfo endpoint.
 If the value of this element is `null`, no access token is used to request the attachment and the RP shall not use the access token issued by the token response.
 In this case the OP shall incorporate other effective methods to protect the attachment and inform/instruct the RP accordingly.

 `exp`: Optional.
-The "exp" (expiration time) claim identifies the expiration time on or after which the external attachment will not be available from the resource endpoint defined in the `url` element (e.g. the `access_token` will expire or the document will removed at that time).
+The "exp" (expiration time) claim identifies the expiration time on or after which the external attachment will not be available from the resource endpoint defined in the `url` element (e.g. the `access_token` will expire or the document will be removed at that time).
 Implementers may provide for some small leeway, usually no more than a few minutes, to account for clock skew.
-Its value shall be a number containing a NumericDate value as per as per [@!RFC7519].
+Its value shall be a number containing a NumericDate value as per [@!RFC7519].

 `digest`: Required.
 JSON object containing details of a cryptographic hash of the document content taken over the bytes of the payload (and not, e.g., the representation in the HTTP response).
 The JSON object has the following elements: